reichlab/variant-nowcast-hub/README.md

 and data sources).
 Metadata files live in the `model-metadata` folder and use the format `<team name>-<model name>.yml` as their filename.

-(Nowcast submissions won't pass the Hub's automated validations without a corresponding model metadata file.)
+(Nowcast submissions will not pass the Hub's automated validations without a corresponding model metadata file.)

 The [model-metadata-schema.json](hub-config/model-metadata-schema.json)